SeanRandell/OpenGL_Pinball/README.md

 You can run the application from source in Visual Studio using the Local Windows Debugger, or by downloading the release and running the `OpenGL_Pinball.exe` file.

 ## Controls
- - [Space] - Launch ball.
+- [ Space ]  - Launch ball.
 Small delay 0.1 second between launches
- - [<] - Left Flipper.
+- [ < ] - Left Flipper.
 Applies force when rising
- - [>] - Right Flipper.
+- [ > ] - Right Flipper.
 Applies force when rising
- - [B] - Switch between normal and debug mode.
+- [ B ] - Switch between normal and debug mode.
- - [Q] - Toggle Between Quadtree and brute force physics comparisons
+- [ Q ] - Toggle Between Quadtree and brute force physics comparisons
- - [H] - Toggle Debug HUD
+- [ H ] - Toggle Debug HUD

 **Debug Controls**
- - [WASD] - Move camera
+- [ WASD ] - Move camera
- - [Arrow Keys] - Pitch and Yaw camera
+- [ Arrow Keys ] - Pitch and Yaw camera
- - [Mouse Movement] - Pitch and Yaw camera
+- [ Mouse Movement ] - Pitch and Yaw camera
- - [P] - Pause and unPause physics
+- [ P ] - Pause and unpause physics
- - [L] - Turn Light boxes off and on
+- [ L ] - Turn Light boxes off and on
- - \[X\] - Turn display bounding boxes on and off
+- [ X ] - Turn display bounding boxes on and off
- - [N] - Turn display vertex normals on and of
+- [ N ] - Turn display vertex normals on and off